Wednesday, 1 to 3 p.m., and Thursday, 2 to 4 p.m.

 Ph.D., Michigan State University, 2003

 - Environment and development

-- Rural livelihood and coping strategies
+- Rural livelihood systems

 - Adaptation to climate change